 The AIRCARE MA1201 is a heavy duty multi-room humidifier that can cover a whopping 3600 square feet.
 If you need a device that can maintain the optimal level of humidity throughout a large living area or the whole house, this is the ideal choice.

-This humidifier features a massive 3.6-gallon tank, which will last for 36 hours of operation.
+This humidifier features a massive 3.6-gallon water tank capacity, which will last for 36 hours of operation.
 Although this makes the unit quite hefty when full, the wheels on the base of the AIRCARE MA1201 ensure that it is still easy to move around.

 With this unit, you have the option of four different fan speeds, with an easy to read digital display that tells you which mode is currently in operation.
 You can also use this interface to set a target humidity level which the unit will work to maintain.